masa-finance/roadmap/documentation/scrum-ceremonies.md

 ## Epic

 Epics should be bigger issues that does not fit into a single ticket.
 It is best to have epic tickets to track big features, breaking changes, or changes that imply changes in different codebases.

+## Implementation card

+If the action items are well known an implementation card can be directly created.
+The implementation card needs to have a Problem statement, and Action items.

 ## Cards tags